geemac-cdn/instanalysis/README.md

 ```
 Update the configuration in the first cell as required -
 <ul>
-  <li>txt_dir_output - This is where the JSON files will be output.
-Either change this value to match an existing sub-folder or create a sub-folder to match the default value</li?
+  <li><b>txt_dir_output</b> - This is where the JSON files will be output.
+Either change this value to match an existing sub-folder or create a sub-folder to match the default value</li>
-  <li>user_login - Uncomment this line and fill it with your Instagram login name</li>
+  <li><b>user_login</b> - Uncomment this line and fill it with your Instagram login name</li>
-  <li>user_password - Uncomment this line and fill it with your Instagram password</li>
+  <li><b>user_password</b> - Uncomment this line and fill it with your Instagram password</li>
-  <li>tgt_user - This is the Instagram user that you will extract information from.
+  <li><b>tgt_user</b> - This is the Instagram user that you will extract information from.
 Replace the default name (now defunct) with an account you wish to extract.
-If you need a easy and small account, try "worldofbenches".
-Remember that you must use the account name (e.g."tonyrobbins") instead of the account's full name (e.g. "Tony Robbins").</li>
+If you need a sample account, try "worldofbenches".
+Remember that you must use the account name (e.g."johnsmith12345") instead of the account's full name (e.g. "John Smith").</li>
-  <li>num_posts - If you change the default, ensure it is an integer valus greater than or equal to 1</li>
+  <li><b>num_posts</b> - If you change the default, ensure it is an integer value greater than or equal to 1</li>
 </ul>
 In the second cell, uncomment the first line and comment the second line (this will force the program to use the login name and password you supply, rather than defaulting to the config.ini file)
 Run the entire notebook.
-You should see the following
+You should see the following - <br>
 <ol>
-  <li>A Chrome window opens on the login screen</li>
-  <li>Automatic login using the credentials you provided</li>
+  <li>A Chrome window opens on the login screen and automatically logs in using the credentials you provided</li>
   <li>Browser navigates to the profile page of the account you selected</li>
   <li>Pop up windows open for both users followed and users following.
 In both cases, the pop up window periodically scrolls until it reaches the bottom then closes (this step will by far take the longest time)</li>
   <li>Profile page starts scrolling, revealing more post thumbnails</li>